ebeshero/DHClass-Hub/Solutions/Regex_Exercise_Solutions/regex-pygmalion-solution.md

  the extra closing <act> tag at the beginning and add in the required closing <act> tag at the end.

-`7.` Next we search for stage directions:
+`7.` Next we search for stage directions, with "Dot matches all" turned on, because some of these spill over multiple lines!

 Find: `\[.+?\]`